Zeljko Kalac: International career

 Kalac was an Australian international for more than fourteen years, but has spent many years as understudy to first Mark Bosnich and later Mark Schwarzer.
 He was selected as a member of Australia's 2006 FIFA World Cup squad, making one appearance.

 He was part of the Australian squad for the 1989 FIFA U-16 World Championship as second-choice keeper behind Schwarzer.
 He was again a squad member for the 1991 FIFA World Youth Championship again as a second choice, but this time behind Bosnich.
 His first full international appearance was against Malaysia on 11 August 1992, as a stand in for Robert Zabica.
 Australia lost 1–0, and he was replaced for the next match by club teammate Tony Franken.

 In Australia's final first round match of the 2006 FIFA World Cup between Croatia and Australia, coach Guus Hiddink surprisingly selected Kalac over Schwarzer.
-With Australia needing a draw or better to advance and with the score tied at one apiece in the second half, Kalac fumbled a long range shot from Niko Kovač and conceded what he later described as a "shit goal."
+With Australia needing a draw or better to advance and with the score tied at one apiece in the second half, Kalac fumbled a long range shot from Niko Kovač and conceded what he later described as a "shit goal".
 Fortunately for Kalac and the Australians, Harry Kewell scored later in the half and they advanced to the round of sixteen.
 After the match, Kalac spoke of his relief: "You're looking at the ground to eat you up.
 Obviously for me, it's very relieving to get that result."
-His performance sparked criticism in Australia, dubbed by the fact Kalac himself is of Croatian by root.
+His performance sparked criticism in Australia, dubbed by the fact Kalac himself is of Croatian descent.

 Kalac announced his international retirement on 4 October 2006.
 He played his last game against Paraguay on 7 October, along with fellow international retirees Tony Popovic, Tony Vidmar and Stan Lazaridis, coming off as a substitute in the 90th minute for Schwarzer.